-Investment fund units comply with environmental and social characteristics if their names contain SDG or sustainability-related terms or they report as per article 9 of the Disclosure Regulation.
-In addition, investment fund units are assessed to determine whether they are aligned with the PAB exclusions (starting on May 21, 2025) and with the Freedom House rating (if applicable).
+Investment fund units are assessed to determine whether they are aligned with the PAB exclusions (starting on May 21, 2025) and with the Freedom House rating (if applicable).
 Target funds may invest in investments that are not aligned with the aforementioned ESG criteria for issuers.

-6.b.
+8.b.
 Assets not assessed in terms of ESG Bank balances according to article 26, no. 3, of the Special Terms and Conditions of Investment are not assessed.
 Derivatives according to article 26, no. 5, of the Special Terms and Conditions of Investment are not used to attain the environmental and social characteristics promoted by the UCITS fund, which is why they are not taken into account in the calculation of the minimum proportion of assets that fulfill these characteristics.
-However, derivatives on individual issuers may be acquired for the UCITS fund if, and only if, the issuers of the underlyings meet the ESG criteria and are not excluded in accordance with the aforementioned ESG assessment categories.
+However, derivatives on individual issuers may be acquired for the UCITS fund if, and only if, the issuers of the underlyings meet the ESG criteria and are not excluded in accordance with the aforementioned ESG assessment categories of the Special Terms and Conditions of Investment.

-7. Up to 20% of the assets of the UCITS fund may be invested in assets that have not been assessed via the ESG assessment categories, for which ESG data coverage is not complete or that have an SDG letter score of D. However, complete ESG data coverage is required for the assessment of norm controversies, and companies must follow good governance practices.
+9. Up to 20% of the assets of the UCITS fund may be invested in assets that are not assessed via the ESG assessment categories or for which ESG data coverage is not complete.
+However, complete ESG data coverage is required for the assessment of the PAB exclusions and to assess companies with respect to good governance practices.

-8. At least 50% of the UCITS fund's assets are invested in sustainable investments as defined in article 2, no. 17, of the Disclosure Regulation that contribute to achieving an environmental or social objective, whereby the sustainable investments meet the aforementioned ESG criteria.
+10. At least 10% of the UCITS fund's assets are invested in sustainable investments as defined in article 2, no. 17, of the Disclosure Regulation that contribute to achieving an environmental or social objective, whereby the sustainable investments meet the aforementioned ESG criteria.

-9. For assets that meet the ESG criteria, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits:
+11. For assets that meet the ESG criteria, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits:

 - greenhouse gas (GHG) emissions;

 - carbon footprint;

 - GHG intensity of investee companies;

 - exposure to companies active in the fossil fuel sector;

-- activities negatively affecting biodiversity sensitive areas;

-- hazardous waste ratio;

-- violation of the United Nations Global

-Compact principles and OECD Guidelines for
+- violation of the United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises and

-Multinational Enterprises; and

 - exposure to controversial weapons.